ddswoosh/Python-Chatbot/README.md

 # ChatBot
-Rule based chatbot coded in python 3.
+Rule based/Machine Learning chatbot coded in python 3.
 This is project is currently in progress and code will be updated in real time.

 # Quick-Start